Asynchronous I/O on linux

 The epoll_wait() call is used to read events from the fd set.
 The epfd argument identifies the epoll set to check.
 The events argument is a pointer to an array of struct epoll_event structures (format specified above) which contain both the user data associated with a file descriptor (as supplied with epoll_ctl()) and the events on the fd.
 The size of the array is given by the maxevents argument.
 The timeout argument specifies the time to wait for an event, in milliseconds; a value of -1 means to wait indefinitely.

 In edge-triggered mode, an event is reported only once for each time the readiness state changes from inactive to active, that is, from the sitation being absent to being present.
-If the situation is not removed once the event is reported by epoll_wait(), it will not be reported again; this is as opposed to the default triggering mode, "level triggered", where the readiness state will be reported each time epoll_wait() is called.
+See discussion in the section on edge vs level triggered mechanisms.

 The return is 0 on success or -1 on failure, in which case errno is set to one of: